 Your skills will be further developed from the previous musculoskeletal module.
 You will be using clinical reasoning skills to further develop your assessment, treatment and rehabilitation knowledge and learn to apply this knowledge to a range of case scenarios.
 You will extend your knowledge and understanding of more complex presentations, utilising the biopsychosocial approach to optimise the impact of physiotherapy interventions.
 A person-centred approach is embedded into these interventions, which is essential to prepare you for your practice placements.

 Research for Physiotherapists

 As the 21st century progresses and we move ever further into a digital age, having the knowledge and skills to navigate this area is vital to be an effective practitioner.
-This research module is based on the Topol Review, which will ensure students have a good knowledge of the digital future and will form the basis for the research project that will be taken in the final year.
-It aims to develop analytical thought through a range of research processes, allowing students to increase their appreciation of scientific and clinically-based research methods.
-Furthermore, this module aims to develop students’ critical thought of current research and practice and consider how the digital future will change the experiences of the service user.
+This research module is based on the Topol Review, which will ensure you have a good knowledge of the digital future and will form the basis for the research project that will be taken in the final year.
+It aims to develop analytical thought through a range of research processes, allowing you to increase their appreciation of scientific and clinically-based research methods.
+Furthermore, this module aims to develop your critical thought of current research and practice and consider how the digital future will change the experiences of the service user.

 Complexity in Physiotherapy Practice